 In the beginning of this year, at Basel 2010 trade show, the Japanese brand has introduced one of the most brilliant members of the Ananta series: the Seiko Ananta Spring Drive Moon Phase (ref.
-SNR023) watch.
-Although coming with virtually no decoration that we usually expect from a European watch, the new timepiece from Seiko looks as refined as a ceremonial Tachi sword.
+SNR023).
+Although coming with virtually no decoration that we usually expect from a European brand, the new timepiece from Seiko looks as refined as a ceremonial Tachi sword.

 While most of American and European customers usually associate Seiko brand with inexpensive quartz watches and electronic gadgets, the Japanese company also sells less affordable automatic timepieces as well as Spring Drive models with prices reaching as high as $100,000 for the Seiko Credor Spring Drive Sonnerie model equipped with hourly Japanese chime.

-However, most of these watches are JDM, i.e. produced exclusively for the Japanese market.
+However, most of these watches are JDM, i.e. produced exclusively for the Japanese domestic market.

 The Seiko Ananta series was therefore the first collection of fine watches designed for the global market.

 Powered by Seiko’s proprietary Spring Drive hybrid movement, the watches are as accurate as normal quartz-equipped timepieces.
 The Spring Drive movements combine an automatic winding system with a Tri-synchro Regulator module, that governs the unwinding of the mainspring and lets the hands “glide,” not “tick” around the dial